Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

-We neglect the communication cost associated with the downlink communication and assume that the sensors receive $\hat{\bx}_{t+1|t}$ exactly.
-These assumptions are appropriate in a variety of circumstances.
-The fusion center's downlink message could encode a finely quantized version of $\hat{\bx}_{t+1|t}$.
-If the fusion center is not energy constrained, using high power it can transmit this message reliably to all of the $M$ sensor platforms.
-This notion would also be useful in scenarios where each individual platform can decode the messages from the other platforms directed towards the fusion center.
-This is possible, generally speaking, when the channel capacities between platforms exceeds the capacity between any one platform and the fusion center.
+It is also reasonable to neglect the downlink communication cost in a wireless communication scenario where each remote sensor platform can easily ``overhear'' (e.g. decode reliably) the transmissions from other platforms ostensibly directed to the fusion center.
+Formally, this is possible when, for each remote platform, the multicast capacity of the channel from the given platform to the others exceeds the channel capacity from the given platform to the fusion center.
+Essentially, this means that the channel capacity between any two platforms exceeds the capacity between any one platform and the fusion center.
 This occurs, for example, in a line-of-sight communication setting where the distance between the individual sensor platforms is small compared with the distance between the platforms and the fusion center.
+In this case, each user can form the estimate $\hat{\mathbf{x}}_{t+1|t}$ simply based on the transmissions it overhears on the uplink---no downlink communication is actually required.